appium/appium-remote-debugger/README.md

 ## Selenium "atoms"

 The remote debugger uses the standard [Selenium Atoms](https://github.com/SeleniumHQ/selenium/tree/master/javascript/atoms) to interact with web pages.
-These need to manually updated when necessary.
+These need to be manually updated when necessary.
 To do so, simply update the branch in `Makefile` by modifying the `SELENIUM_BRANCH` variable.
 Then run `npm run build:atoms`, test and create a pull request with the resulting changed atoms directory.